+Fee Description Amount

+APPLICATION FEE

+Application fee for Registration as a Registrant Firm \$350.00

+ANNUAL FEES

-Fee Description Amount APPLICATION FEE Application fee for Registration as a Registrant Firm \$350.00 ANNUAL FEES Annual fee for Registrant Firm Registrant Firms with only one Professional Registrant employed by or under contract with the Registrant Firm: \$250.00 b.
+Annual fee for Registrant Firm

+Registrant Firms with only one Professional Registrant employed by or under contract with the Registrant Firm: \$250.00

+b.
 Registrant Firms with more than one Professional Registrant employed by or under contract with the Registrant Firm, or Registrant Firms that are Sole Practitioners with more than 2 Trainees employed by or under contract with the Registrant Firm: \$500SQRT(n), where n = # of Professional Registrants and Trainees, but does not include non-practising individual Registrants employed by or under contract with the Registrant Firm.

-Annual fee for a Registrant Firm granted enrolment/ registration Prorated, based on at some time other than beginning of annual renewal cycle annual fee formula. at some time other than beginning of annual renewal cycle at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS Special assessments (if any) at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES annual fee formula.
-15% of Annual Fee of at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee annual fee formula.
-15% of Annual Fee of each category above 15% of special at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee Late fee for failure to pay a special assessment Late reporting fee for failure to provide: a.
+Annual fee for a Registrant Firm granted enrolment/ registration at some time other than beginning of annual renewal cycle Prorated, based on annual fee formula.

+SPECIAL ASSESSMENTS

+Special assessments (if any)

+LATE FEES

+Late fee for failure to pay annual fee 15% of Annual Fee of each category above

+Late fee for failure to pay a special assessment 15% of special assessment

+Late reporting fee for failure to provide: a.
 Certain information published on the register b.
-Personal and unique email addresses for all Responsible annual fee formula.
-15% of Annual Fee of each category above 15% of special assessment at some time other than beginning of annual renewal cycle SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee Late fee for failure to pay a special assessment Late reporting fee for failure to provide: a.
-Certain information published on the register b.
-Personal and unique email addresses for all Responsible Officers and Responsible Registrants Late completion fee for Regulation of Firms Training Program (for each Responsible Registrant who completes the Program annual fee formula.
-15% of Annual Fee of each category above 15% of special assessment \$100.00
+Personal and unique email addresses for all Responsible Officers and Responsible Registrants \$100.00

+Late completion fee for Regulation of Firms Training Program (for each Responsible Registrant who completes the Program late) \$200.00

+REVIEW ON THE RECORD FEE

+Review on the record fee \$500.00